 My name is Alison Cram and I have been caring for my Dad since my Mum died in 2013.

 Dad suffered a traumatic brain injury when he was knocked down by a car in 2008 and subsequently had a minor stroke in 2014.
-It’s left him with cognitive problems (affecting his short-term memory, decision-making and information processing), speech difficulties, sight impairment, low mood and occasional problems with balance.
+It left him with cognitive problems (affecting his short-term memory, decision-making and information processing), speech difficulties, sight impairment, low mood and occasional problems with balance.
+As if he hasn't had enough to deal with, he now has vascular dementia.

 Dad has been on a tough journey and has done remarkably well.
 Becoming his carer has also felt like a pretty tough journey, too.
 It's taught me a lot, but it ain't been no picnic.